-Yes, but you need to have good time management and balance of work.
-Check and arrange the practicum time carefully to avoid time conflict between different S-L projects.
+Yes, but you need to have good time management skills and a work balance.
+Check and arrange the practicum time carefully to avoid time conflicts between different S-L projects.

-8. Do I need to attend the tutorials of the course if I join the S-L project?
+10. Do I need to attend the course tutorials if I join the S-L project?